How to Set Up a Web Application Project for Fuzzing

-Setting up Fuzzing for Spring Boot Applications is even easier than fuzzing C++ or Plain Java Code.
-First you have to start the CI-Daemon.
+Setting up fuzzing for Spring Boot applications is even easier than fuzzing C++ or Plain JVM-Based code.
+First, you have to start the CI-Daemon.
 Open a new terminal and start it with:

 Download it via git: